What was new for 2013?

 Sweet 100 Cherry Tomatoes:

-One of the best know cherry tomatoes, Sweet 100 plants bear long clusters of 1 inch deep scarlet fruit that are very sugary.
+One of the best known cherry tomatoes, Sweet 100 plants bear long clusters of 1 inch deep scarlet fruit that are very sugary.
 Best eaten fully ripe right off the vine.
-These thin skinned cherry tomatoes are indeterminate and will continue to produce up until frost if kept consistently watered and fertilized 3 times during the growing season.
+These thin-skinned cherry tomatoes are indeterminate and will continue to produce up until frost if kept consistently watered and fertilized 3 times during the growing season.